tabassum221b/Netflix-Analysis/README.md

 # Netflix Family Usage Analysis

-This project explores how a family uses their Netflix account, identifying patterns in viewing habits, binge-watching tendencies, favorite shows, and the effectiveness of Netflix messages.
+This project explores how my family uses their Netflix account, identifying patterns in viewing habits, binge-watching tendencies, favorite shows, and the effectiveness of Netflix messages.
 The analysis dives into user behavior and highlights actionable insights.

 ---

 ## Motivation

-Have you ever wondered how each family member uses a shared Netflix account?
+Have you ever wondered how each family member uses a family Netflix account?
 - **Which profiles are the most active?**
 - **Who’s the biggest binge-watcher?**
 - **Which shows are universally loved across the family?**